SartajBhuvaji/SartajBhuvaji/README.md

 As I'm on track to graduate in June 2024, I'm actively seeking a full-time software engineering role, and I genuinely believe that my passion and knowledge would make me a great fit for your team!

-Thank you for considering me!
+Thank you for your consideration!